September 30, 2019

 Since most sports are fast-paced, camera gear and settings need to be able to capture the action as it happens, with shutter speed being most critical.
 Location is also an important part of getting a great shot.
 The type of sport being shot will determine a lot of the requirements for the camera body and lens that works best.
 Individual sports, such as golf, boxing, cycling, or track-and-field may focus on a small depth of field, capturing the intensity of the participants.
 Team sports, like football, hockey, soccer, and the like, require a larger depth of field to properly capture all of the action and the various teams participating.

 Still-life photography is another overarching genre of photography in which inanimate objects are arranged in an aesthetically pleasing manner and shot for either personal, editorial, or commercial use.
 Images usually incorporate some artistry, with the photographer having creative leeway in how to arrange the composition of the shot.
-Lighting and framing also play an important part of the setup.
+Lighting and framing also play an important part in the setup.

-Popular still-life subject matter includes food, flowers and plants, personal desk space or workspaces, household items such as dishes, vases, and plates arranged in creative or artistic ways, and the like.
+Popular still-life subject matter includes food, flowers, and plants, personal desk space or workspaces, household items such as dishes, vases, and plates arranged in creative or artistic ways, and the like.

 The art of capturing a scene in a public place, particularly on the street, is called street photography.
 Many of these types of photographs are also considered to be candid in nature, usually unstaged and shot spontaneously.
-Shots usually capture the everyday life of people as they walk down the street or enjoy an activity in a public space.

 Depending on the country, there are certain consent laws to take into account when taking photos of people in public.
 Being aware of what these laws are in a given location is an important part of capturing street photography for broader use.